abuanwar072/FlutterLibrary/README.md

 [![FlutterLibrary Website](/assets/FlutterLibrary.png)](https://flutterlibrary.com)

-# [Flutte Library](https://www.flutterlibrary.com): Flutter Templates and Components
+# FlutterLibrary: Flutter Templates and Components

-FlutterLibrary offers a collection of premium components and templates for devs that help speed up Flutter app development process.
+[Flutte Library](https://www.flutterlibrary.com) offers a collection of premium components and templates for devs that help speed up Flutter app development process.
 Our library has ready-to-use Flutter templates and components and widgets that can use them for both in a simple and complex apps.
 We also provide single-page code to make your workflow more efficient.

 ## Resources